SEKOIA-IO/documentation/docs/getting_started/community-create_sub_com.md

 To create a managed community in an MSSP environment:

-1. Go to `Managed communities` from your avatar in the upper right of the screen
+1. Go to `Settings` on the bottom left of the screen
-2. On the right, you’ll find a list of all managed communities within the main MSSP community.
-Click on the button `+ Community`
+2. You’ll find a list of all managed communities within the main MSSP community if you have the good permisions on your personal account.
+Click on the button `+ New Community`
 3. Provide a name, a description and a link to a website (optional)
 4. Save